 Equality doesn't simply happen by passing laws, it begins when the hearts and minds of the people are open.
 Homophobia and Transphobia threaten the lives of Gender and Sexual Minorities of all races and cultures to this day, and this country is no exception.
-If there's anything the last four years have shown us, it's that there's still a long way to go, and educating ourselves and others about the systems of oppression and the impact they have on certain identity groups is only the beginning.
+If there's anything the last few years have shown us, it's that there's still a long way to go, and educating ourselves and others about the systems of oppression and the impact they have on certain identity groups is only the beginning.

 I've comprised a list of resources and references of where to donate, where to learn, and how else we can help the LGBTQIA+ community both locally and globally.

 List of petitions and charities to support, including mutual aid funds, and local activist organizations.

 Literature, Podcasts, and Courses that dive into un-learning deep seated homophobia, transphobia, and cis-centered behavior.

 It is absolutely imperative that every human being’s freedom and human rights are respected, all over the world.

 Providing opportunities for a higher quality of life for TLBG people in Baltimore City living in survival mode through community outreach, drop-in, and housing services.

 Provides direct representation for low-income transgender people and transgender people of color.

 The Black Trans Advocacy Coalition : blacktrans.org/donate